Complaints of Khakheperraseneb: Reputation of Khakheperraseneb

 However, the list where Khakheperraseneb's name appears in the Beatty Papyrus seems very likely to have been copied from the wall in Saqqara, and then embellished with the names of several other writers from later periods.
 Or at any rate: the earlier list is contained in the latter only as an ancestor, so to speak.
 It is even possible, incidentally, that two of the names appearing in the Chester Beatty Papyrus are corrupted spellings of Akehnaten and Nefertiti (Aknoy and Nfry).

 More parsimoniously, the Nefri referred to in the Beatty papyrus is the well-known prophetess whose oracles predicted the reestablisment of Egyptian unity after the disruption of some sort of antediluvian civil war.
 Here Nefry is associated not with any Akhnoy or Akhenaten but with a figure called Kheti.
 In this famous prophecy of Nefry, included in the Westcar papyrus and existing in many copies (one of which is complete and appears on two tablets), Nefry tells the story of Kheti's uprising—of the vizier who apparently usurped a part of the previous Pharaoh's dominion and seized lands around the Nile Delta (or the Deshret) disestablishing the unity of the realm.
 The prophecy predicts that he will later to be overthrown and the lands of upper and lower Egypt reunified.
 The relationship between Nefry's Kheti and the historical Khetis (including a particularly generous treasurer) is not fully understood, but the possibility of a relationship here is suggestive.

-However this attribution (which certainly accounts in part for the appearance of Nefry's name in this context) does not provide context for the figure of Akhnoy who is paired with Nefry in the list appearing in the “Student’s Miscellany” (that is: it does not appear in the relevant section of the Beatty papyri).
+However this attribution (which certainly accounts in part for the appearance of Nefry's name in this context) does not provide context for the figure of Akhnoy who is paired with Nefry in the list appearing in the “Student’s Miscellany” (that is: it does not appear in the relevant section of the Chester Beatty Papyrus).